siladikarlo856/covid-app/README.md

 - CSS Grid
 - Responsive design
 - GitHub Actions - CI/CD - build, test, and deploy your code right from GitHub

-### What I learned

-- I learned how to use curl and Postman during development using REST API

 ### Continued development